kdeath83/agentresilience/README.md

 ## Why This Matters

 CPS 230 became enforceable in 2025.
-APRA expects operational resilience testing for material business services.
+APRA expects operational resilience testing for critical operations.

-But what happens when those "services" are AI agents?
+But what happens when those "operations" are AI agents?

-Most banks don't have this figured out yet.
+Most regulated entities don't have this figured out yet.
 This demo asks: *what might it look like when they do?*

 ---